 Editor's Note: You might know Bun B as the Texas-based rapper, professor, and activist who's one half of the legendary Houston duo UGK.
 He's also VICE's political correspondent, reporting on the ground from the campaign trail of the strangest presidential election in recent memory.

 But then again, why the fuck would I not go?
 We're in an extremely pivotal moment in our country's history.
 People in America are being senselessly killed in the streets by police officers.
 Police officers are being senselessly killed in the streets.
 The country is more visibly divided than ever, with extremists on both sides of the political spectrum pushing this country closer and closer to its boiling point.
-Donald Trump calls for unity, and at the same time talks about building literal and figurative walls, or denying people entry into the US based on their religious beliefs.
+Donald Trump calls for unity, and at the same time talks about building literal and figurative walls, or denying people entry in based on their religious beliefs.
 So I'm gonna sit on my ass at one of the most important times of my life and do nothing?
 Bruh.
 You already know.
-Cleveland, here I come.
+Cleveland here I come.

 When I first hit the campaign trail, I thought it would be a few weeks of fun.
 Honestly, I thought we'd be in a different place right now.
 I thought we'd be seeing the usual suspects with the same old spiel.
 But as we all know, this election season has turned out to be anything but usual.
 The least likely candidate in the Republican primaries has ascended to the top of the pile, and his own party is still reeling from the shock of it all.
 Now, I'm determined to see it all the way through.

 My first stop is an interview with the supergroup Prophets of Rage.
-This collective—composed of members of Public Enemy, Cypress Hill, and Rage Against the Machine—has played a few one-off shows, but on Tuesday, these guys are launching their nationwide tour just down the road from the Republican National Convention, at Cleveland's Agora Theater and Ballroom.
+This collective—composed of members of Public Enemy, Cypress Hill, and Rage Against the Machine—has played a few one-off shows, but on Tuesday, they're launching their nationwide tour just down the road from the Republican National Convention, at Cleveland's Agora Theater and Ballroom.
 Tom Morello, of Rage Against Machine, tells me the message of the new group is simple: "The world ain't gonna change itself.
 That's up to you."

-D tells me that Cypress and Public Enemy have heavily influenced the hip-hop side of Rage Against Machine—Cypress Hill rapper B-Real actually appears in the band's first-ever video, and the group has toured with Chuck D before.
+D tells me that Cypress and Public Enemy have heavily influenced the hip-hop side of Rage Against Machine—Cypress Hill rapper B-Real actually appears in the band's first-ever video and the group has toured with Chuck D before.
 "When we wanted to bring these Rage Against the Machine songs, which were made for days like today, performing in front of the RNC, we wanted to be able to perform those songs with authentic voices," he says.
 "We wanted to be able to Rage-ify these records by Public Enemy and Cypress Hill to make one solid fist of hip-hop and rock 'n' roll power."

 B-Real, a hip-hop legend, adds that he'd had the chance to work with Rage before, but it never materialized.
 "So when this came up, especially with the state of the world as it is, I thought it would be a great opportunity to say something different and use the platform the right way with artists I respect as musicians and as men for what they stand for," he says.